wtsi-hgi/consul-lock/README.md

   --non-blocking        do not block if cannot lock straight away --timeout TIMEOUT     give up trying to acquire the key after this many
-                        seconds (where 0 is never)
+                        seconds (where 0 is never) --metadata METADATA   additional metadata to add to the lock information (will be converted to JSON)
 ```

 #### Unlocking